Neural Task Synthesis for Visual Programming

-\looseness-1As noted in Section~\ref{sec.introduction}, a key challenge in synthesizing tasks is that the mapping from the space of visual tasks to their solution codes is highly discontinuous -- a small modification in the output task could make it invalid or semantically incorrect w.r.t. the input specification~\cite{DBLP:conf/nips/AhmedCEFGRS20}.
-One way to tackle this challenge is to first reason about a possible solution code and then generate visual puzzles based on execution traces of this code~\cite{gulwani2014example,DBLP:conf/aiide/KartalSG16,DBLP:conf/nips/AhmedCEFGRS20,ProgresSyn2023}.
-This motivates two components in our synthesis process shown in Figure~\ref{fig.pipeline}: the first component generates possible solution codes $\code^{\text{out}}$ (akin to that of program synthesis \cite{gulwani2017program}); the second component generates visual puzzles for these codes via symbolic execution (akin to the idea of test-case generation \cite{DBLP:journals/cacm/King76}).
-Next, we discuss these components of $\AlgoNeurTaskSyn$.
+\looseness-1As noted in Section~\ref{sec.introduction}, a key challenge in synthesizing tasks is that the mapping from the space of visual tasks to their solution codes is highly discontinuous -- a small modification in the output task could make it invalid or semantically incorrect w.r.t. the input specification~\citep{DBLP:conf/nips/AhmedCEFGRS20}.
+One way to tackle this challenge is to first reason about a possible solution code and then generate visual puzzles based on execution traces of this code~\citep{gulwani2014example,DBLP:conf/aiide/KartalSG16,DBLP:conf/nips/AhmedCEFGRS20,ProgresSyn2023}.
+This motivates two components in our synthesis process shown in Figure~\ref{fig.pipeline}: the first component generates possible solution codes $\code^{\text{out}}$ (akin to that of program synthesis \citep{gulwani2017program}); the second component generates the visual puzzle for these codes via symbolic execution (akin to the idea of test-case generation \citep{DBLP:journals/cacm/King76}).
+After synthesizing both, we can get all the elements of $\task^{\text{out}}$. $\taskGrid^{\text{out}}$ is based on the generated puzzle. $\taskC^{\text{out}}$ is extracted from the size and types of blocks of $\code^{\text{out}}$.\footnote{It is possible that code $\code^{\text{out}}$ generated during intermediate step is not a solution for $\task^{\text{out}}$, e.g., when $\code^{\text{out}}$ is semantically incorrect and cannot generate a corresponding puzzle.
+In this case, we set the size constraints in $\taskC^{\text{out}}$ as specified by $\specC^{\text{in}}$. } Next, we discuss the components of $\AlgoNeurTaskSyn$.